 There have been several studies on the link between mental illness and substance abuse.
-Two USA health surveys found up to 53% of respondents suffered from a drug or alcohol abuse and mental illness.
+Two USA health surveys found up to 53% of respondents suffered from drug or alcohol abuse and mental illness.
 There are many reasons why this might occur.
 Personality disorders, usually in the form of mental illness, also see a link with substance addictions.
-For individuals suffering from a personality disorder and addiction, seeking help from dual diagnosis treatment centers California provide the best path toward a successful recovery.
+For individuals suffering from a personality disorder and addiction, seeking help from dual diagnosis treatment centers California provides the best path toward a successful recovery.

 Substance Abuse Can Cause Mental Disorders